 Do you love the idea of taking amazing landscape photos, but can't find those jaw-dropping locations?
 Perhaps you've played around with photographing landscapes but they just fall flat of the image you've conjured up in your mind?

-During this special workshop, offered in conjunction with the South Orange School District Continuing Education Program, you will learn not only to take gorgeous landscape photographs but also some history about the park and the amazing Tarrytown Lighthouse, constructed in 1883.
+During this special workshop, you will learn not only to take gorgeous landscape photographs but also some history about the park and the amazing Tarrytown Lighthouse, constructed in 1883.
 Kingsland Point Park offers gorgeous views of the Hudson River, Tappan Zee Bridge, Hook Mountain State Park, and features the only dental themed playground in the United States!

 Topics include exposure controls, white balance, depth of field settings for landscapes, composition and perspective techniques, metering for sunsets, and blue hour photography.